CenturyLinkCloud/PublicKB/Dedicated Cloud Compute/DCC Foundation/creating-a-server.md

 Note: This KB assumes you have followed the KB article on [Adding to your Catalog](add-to-catalog.md) in DCC Foundation.

 ## Steps
-* Login to your DCC Foundation environment
+* Login to your DCC Foundation environment.

   ![Login to DCC F](../../images/dccf/login-to-dcc-f.png)

 * Once logged in, you will see the __Quick Access__ page.
-The easiest way to create a virtual server is to click __Add vApp from Catalog__
+The easiest way to create a virtual server is to click __Add vApp from Catalog__.

   ![Quick Access](../../images/dccf/creating-a-server1.png)